Skip to main content

 • they use structured criteria to assess live sessions

 Beyond accreditation, the quality of the trainer team is central.
-A strong international Coaching course is typically delivered by trainers who
+A strong international Coaching course is typically delivered by trainers who:

 • have significant Coaching practice with real clients